-Uinta Basin Non-road Engine Replacement Assistance Program
+Uinta Basin Oil and Gas Engine Exchange

+A Targeted Air Shed Grant Program

 The Utah Department of Environmental Quality, Division of Air Quality, offers incentives for oil and gas producers to voluntarily take action to reduce emissions of NOx and VOCs, the precursors to ozone, to help with attainment of the ozone standard by 2023.

-The program provides financial assistance up to 40% of the cost to replace non-road, stationary, gas engines which are pre-2008 and support oil and gas production with engines which meet the most recent new source performance standards required by subpart JJJJ.
+The program provides financial assistance up to 40% of the cost to replace non-road, stationary, gas engines which are engine model year 2008 or older and support oil and gas production with engines which meet the most recent new source performance standards required by subpart JJJJ.

+Projects will be awarded on a first-come, first-served basis, upon verification of eligibility, until funding runs out.

 Criteria for Replacement Projects

-Engines must:
+Eligible EquipmentA natural gas engine that supports oil and gas production in the Uinta Basin

-be model year 2007 or older
+Engine model years 2008 and older

-be 25 – 100 horsepower
+Engines within 25 and 100 horsepower range

-be within the Uinta Basin non-attainment area for summertime ozone, regardless of air quality regulatory authority

-be permanently disabled after the new engine is placed into service
+Old engine must be permanently disabled after the new engine is placed into service

-be replaced with an engine that operates in the same function and area as the engine being replaced
+Be replaced with an engine that operates in the same function and area as the engine being replaced

+Eligible Funding

+Up to 40% off the cost to replace a qualifying natural gas engine

+Existing Engines

+Engines must be operable and operate a minimum of 500 hours in the Uinta Basin

+Funding must be used to retire engines sooner than they are regularly scheduled

+Engines must have a minimum of three years remaining in their useful life

+Engines being replaced must be scrapped or permanently disabled within 90 days of being replaced by drilling a three-inch-by-three-inch hole in the engine block

+Replacement Engines

+New engines must utilize the same fuel source and perform the same function and operation as the engine being replaced

+New engines must be Subpart JJJJ compliant

+New engines must remain in Uinta or Duchesne counties for a minimum of 5 years

 How to Apply

 The DEQ is currently accepting applications for: